 Dordell received a Bachelor of Arts, summa cum laude, with majors in history and American studies, from Saint Olaf College in Northfield, Minnesota in 1984.
 He spent a term at Cambridge University in England, and received his Juris Doctor, cum laude, from the University of Minnesota Law School in 1987.

 Dordell is currently a member of the American Bar Association, Minnesota State Bar Association, State Bar of Arizona, and Hennepin County Bar Association.
-He serves on the boards of directors of Theater Latte’Da and The Toro Foundation.
+He serves on the board of directors of The Toro Foundation.

-Blake Grams was appointed vice president, global operations in June 2013.
+Blake Grams was elected vice president, global operations in June 2013.
 He has responsibility for all activities in operations globally, including engineering test services, procurement, manufacturing, order services, transportation and logistics.

 Grams joined The Toro Company in 1998 from KPMG, LLP as manager, external reporting.
 He has held a number of critical finance roles, including director, corporate finance, and was named corporate controller in 2006.
 Grams was appointed vice president, corporate controller in 2008.

 Grams graduated magna cum laude from the University of Wisconsin – Eau Clare with a Bachelor of Arts in business administration.
-He is currently a member of the Minnesota Society of Certified Public Accountants and Financial Executives International (FEI) – Twin Cities.
-He also serves on the boards of the Minnesota Zoo Foundation and The Toro Foundation.
+He currently serves on the boards of the Minnesota Zoo Foundation and The Toro Foundation.

 Hamilton first joined The Toro Company in 1988 as a marketing intern.
 The following year he joined the Company full-time and prior to December 2006 held various positions in sales and marketing.